Signs and symptoms of gastrointestinal carcinoid tumors

 - Fast heartbeat

-Many patients find that these symptoms are triggered by factors such as stress, heavy exercise, and drinking alcohol.
+Many people find that factors such as stress, heavy exercise, and drinking alcohol trigger these symptoms.
 Over a long time, these hormone-like substances can damage heart valves, causing shortness of breath, weakness, and a heart murmur (an abnormal heart sound).

-Not all GI neuroendocrine tumors/cancers can cause the carcinoid syndrome.
+Not all GI carcinoids cause the carcinoid syndrome.
 For example, rectal carcinoids usually do not make the hormone-like substances that cause these symptoms.

-Some neuroendocrine tumors/cancers may produce ACTH (adrenocorticotropic hormone), a substance that causes the adrenal glands to make too much cortisol.
-This can cause Cushing's syndrome, with symptoms of:
+Some neuroendocrine tumors produce ACTH (adrenocorticotropic hormone), a substance that causes the adrenal glands to make too much cortisol.
+This can cause Cushing syndrome, with symptoms of:

 - Weight gain